Do Go On - 339 - The Island of Dr Moreau (with NICK MASON)

 But their names should be the other way around.

-Should be the other way around.
+should be the other way around

-A beautiful fact, I would say.
+A beautiful fact I would say

-Rachel, I'm going to make a call on that.
+Rachel I'm going to make a call on that

-That's a fun fact.
+That's a fun fact

-So thank you for sharing that.
+So thank you for sharing that

-And finally, for the fact quota question,
+And finally for the fact to quote a question

-Incredible name.
+Incredible name

-Wheat has given himself the title
+Wheat has given themselves a title

-Junior Vice President of Joke Callbacks,
+Junior Vice President of Joke Callbacks

-North Carolina Division.
+North Carolina Division

-It's nice to have contact with our North Carolina office.
+It's nice to have contact with our North Carolina office

-Obviously, we don't get there as often as we'd like.
-So a pleasure to be checking in with our Junior Vice President over there.
+Obviously we don't get there as often as we'd like, so a pleasure to be checking in with our junior vice president over there.

-And Wheat Wheatington has also gone for a fact.
+And Wheat, Wheatington has also gone for a fact, and that fact is.

-And that fact is, oh, it's a longish one.
+Oh, it's a longish one.

 Here we go.